 Capabilities Framework Overview

-During its initial three-year development phase, the FRRH has identified the critical need to develop an inclusive, high-level syllabus for remote and rural healthcare that is relevant across multiple roles, environments and geographical locations.
+During its initial three-year development phase, the FRRHH has identified the critical need to develop an inclusive, high-level syllabus for remote, rural and humanitarian healthcare that is relevant across multiple roles, environments and geographical locations.

 It has been identified that a Capabilities Framework would be the most suitable structure to underpin this.

 This Capabilities Framework will be comprehensive and modular in order to form the basis for the FRRHH’s professional, education and assessment offering to its members (both organisational and individual members).
 The Framework will support membership from a diverse range of geographical locations and industry sectors.

 The overarching aims of the Capabilities Framework are to: